ddols/Structural-genome-annotation-workflow/README.md

 - RNAseq data in `fastq` format
 - A protein database in `fasta` format

-To create a protein database you could download any of the publicly available in [OrthoDB](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/) that is closest to your taxon’s genome, or use a concatenated fasta of proteomes from closely related species.
+To create a protein database, you could download any of the publicly available at [OrthoDB](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/) that is closest to your taxon’s genome, or use a concatenated fasta of proteomes from closely related species.
 Or best, combine both.
 However,